The Snowdon Horseshoe Scrambling Route

 The Snowdon Horseshoe Scrambling Route Details

 The Snowdon Horseshoe in Snowdonia is one of the best mountain days in Britain, without a shadow of a doubt.
 Here’s the Mud and Routes guide to the Snowdon Horseshoe walk, or scramble – take your pick!
-As usual, when we say we’ve got a guide, we include a proper OS map below with a downloadable GPX file.
+As usual, when we say we’ve got a guide, we include a map with a downloadable GPX file.

 The Snowdon Horseshoe Scrambling Route

 Starting off in Pen y Pass, the Snowdon Horseshoe starts off innocuous enough along the rather pedestrian PYG track before forking off at Bwlch y Moch.
 You know this is the walking equivalent of a motorway by the presence of the dual stiles that mark the easier way up.
 You’ll need to be taking the right hand path for Crib Goch, which soon turns into a steep and rocky scramble.

 It’s worth it however, as you’re quickly on the crest of the Crib Goch ridge, which is beautifully exposed.
 If you haven’t a head for heights then Crib Goch isn’t the place for you.
 If you love mountains, love scrambling then you’ve just found your favourite 500m of rocky ridge.

 On a busy day however, the enjoyment will be spoilt by sheer numbers, so you’re best setting off early or late.
 The ascent pictured here was a leisurely Friday evening ascent, complete with camping kit, and we only saw one other group of 3.
 But that’s only an option if you’re overnighting on the mountain.